-Sales validation is assigned to one full-time employee who is assisted by one of the appraisers part-time.
-The office validates approximately 5,000 transactions in a typical year.
-Validators reference records from the MLS; Zillow; Redfin and other websites that publish sales information to verify and update attributes at time of sale and to determine if the conditions of the sale, especially in cases of very high or low prices, constitute 'arm's length' activity.
-As noted above, determination of a sale as an indicator of the value of comparable properties requires the validator to go beyond the simple standard of 'arm's length'.
+Sales validation in the county is assigned to one full time employee, who is assisted by one of the appraisers on a part time basis.
+The office typically validates approximately 5,000 transactions per year.
+More resources should be devoted to this process.

+Validators reference records from the Multiple Listing Service (MLS), Zillow, Redfin, and other websites that publish sales information in order to verify and update attributes at time of sale and to determine if the conditions of the sale, especially in cases of very high or low prices, constitute arm's length activity.
+As noted above, determination of a sale as an indicator of the value of comparable properties requires the validator to go beyond the simple standard of arm's length.

-It must be recognized that there is an inherent bias in this process, which works well for mid to high-end transactions, but not for low-end transactions.
-Many sellers in disadvantaged communities or low-end transactions do not engage real estate brokers, so those transactions will not be reviewable using those resources.
-The disqualifications as outliers by price class (section 12.2) demonstrate how much more non-market activity takes place in the highest and lowest price classes.
+It must be recognized that there is an inherent bias in the current validation process, which works well for mid to highend transactions, but not for low-end transactions.
+Many sellers in disadvantaged communities or low-end transactions do not engage real estate brokers, so those transactions will not be reviewable using the previously named online resources.
+The disqualifications as outliers by Price Class (Section 12.2), demonstrate how much more non-market activity takes place in the highest and lowest Price Classes.